 will gain expertise in the day-to-day functions of the following specialties: ambulatory care, obstetrics and gynecology,

 pediatrics, out-patient surgery, urology, orthopedics, internal medicine, cardiology, and laboratory.

 This competency-based course offers an overview of anatomy, physiology, nutrition, medical terminology and an introduction to diseases and disorders.
 Emphasis is given to safety principles, infection control and the philosophy of nursing.
 This course also integrates methods for meeting the social and psychological needs of the patient.
 Nursing skills and clinical procedures are practiced in the classroom skills laboratory before being demonstrated in community health facilities.
 Upon completion of the required 60 hours of theory and 110 hours of clinical practice, the student will be qualified to take the state certification test.
 Successful completion of this examination will enable the student to be employed in a health care facility.

-Vocational Nurse Program
+Vocational Nurse Program (LVN)

 This competency-based course prepares students with classes in ethics, safety principles, anatomy and physiology, pharmacology, medical terminology, growth and development, psychology and nutrition.
 Also studied are medical, surgical, obstetrical and pediatric nursing.
 The students are prepared clinically in health care facilities supervised by the instructor and staff members.
 Upon completion of this course the graduates may take the NCLEX (National Council Licensure Examination).
 Grads passing this examination may work as Licensed Vocational Nurses under the supervision of a Registered Nurse or Physician.